Have you ever been there? Those times when you feel like giving up?

 – You need easier and more affordable ways to get healthy food on the table

-– You're struggling to afford living healthier when it would be easier to eat the free food at the church dinner
+– You’re struggling to afford healthy living when it would be easier to eat the free food at the church dinner

 – You’re so tired.
 Of it all.

 It’s a never ending battle, isn’t it?

 Truth is, we live in a world that isn’t always friendly to living a healthy life.